auehc/AUCTF-2020/Reversing/reversing_challenges.md

 Users are given a file with a resource binary packed into it.
 If they pull the binary out they can see it is spinning up a connection with a socket.
 Unfortunately the flag is never received on the binaries side but can be recovered if using Wireshark.

+There is a misdirection in the original file.
+It contains a crackme which can be solved but results in no flag.

 ## Intermediate Keygen

 Very basic keygen where it takes in a number performs some arbitrary calculations on it and then